jordanconway/resume/README.md

 English and French (Fluent)

 ##Computer Skills
 I am proficient at modern Linux, Mac and Windows operating systems.
 I have deployed and maintained  systems on a variety of public and private cloud platforms.
-I am very familiar with installation and configuration of many web technologies.
+I am very familiar with installation and configuration of many web and server technologies.
 I am skilled with Linux command line tools, bash scripting.
 I have experience writing java, ruby, php, javascript, css, SQL and html.

 ##Employment History